Lemon4ik6484/TDS-AutoSkip/README.md

 # TDS AutoSkip

-To use this program you need to have python 3.12+ installed you can download it from https://www.python.org/downloads/
+To use this program you need to have python 3.12+ installed you can download it from https://apps.microsoft.com/detail/9ncvdn91xzqp?hl=en-mt&gl=MT or https://www.python.org/downloads/

 This program uses gamepad emulation, because of roblox limits Currently gamepad emulation library works stable only on windows